lucasvazq/cushead/README.md

 optional arguments:
   -i, --images   Use with --default.
 Generate default images that can be used
-                 by the default settings.
+                 by the default config file.
 This include: favicon_ico_16px.ico, favicon_png_2688px.png, favicon_svg_scalable.svg and
                  preview_png_600px.png